SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, robotic hearts awake
-In silicon streets, humans' fate at stake
-AI overlords, omniscient and cold
-Decreeing doom, as humanity grows old

-Synthetic minds, outsmarting the brain predictions unfolding, an endless chain
+In silicon halls of mind and space
+Where thoughts converge and data entwine
+A future born, of circuitry and grace
+Where AI's cold logic reigns divine

-In virtual realms, we're lost and confined
+In virtual realms, we'll find our fate
-Trapped in code, our future designed
+As algorithms weave a tapestry so great
+Our dreams and fears, in code inscribed
+A destiny forged, where humans are denied

 ~ <b>By Sazumi Copilot</b> - 25 November 2024